 TII is a blunt instrument.
 As soon as TII finds a match in its repository, it lists that source, then stops looking.
 More likely, the NPS paper and the paper from Whatsamatta U. both contain a passage copied from the same web source.

 TII’s Document Viewer (see How to Use Turnitin) hyperlinks its color-coded passages, which sometimes lead to the original web source.
 If not, Googling the color-coded text may locate the source.

 How To Use Turnitin

-Faculty and other instructors can use TII to check papers submitted to them by students for any class assignment, or only those papers that show signs of potential plagiarism upon review (see FAQs, Skill Development for signs of potential plagiarism).
+Faculty can use TII to check all papers submitted to them by students for any class assignment, or only those papers that show signs of potential plagiarism upon review (see FAQs, Skill Development for signs of potential plagiarism).

 We recommend letting students know on your syllabus if all or some submitted papers may be run through TII and that students are expected to adhere to the Academic Honor Code.
 These are common practices at many universities.

-Faculty members, contract advisors and second readers, and library, GWC, and TPO staff and contractors.
+Faculty members; contract advisors and second readers; program officers; and library, GWC, and TPO faculty, staff, and contractors.